- Importing a Vehicle into the United States

 Since this letter may take a few weeks to obtain, we recommend requesting it in advance.
 If you meet the above requirements and drive the car across the border, then you will not pay any tariffs.

-In addition to the actual shipping costs, you will have to pay import fees on your vehicle.
+In addition to the actual shipping costs, you will have to pay import fees on your motor.
 The United States currently charges two types of fees when importing vehicles.
 These include:

 Duties

-Also known as tariffs, duties are the import taxes that you must pay when you bring your vehicle to the United States.
+Also known as tariffs, duties are the import taxes that you must pay when you bring your automobile to the US.
 Tariffs are imposed on almost all goods being brought into the country, including your car.
 The duties are applied whether you are a dealer that is importing multiple vehicles or a private owner that is only bringing one car into the country.

 Gas Guzzler Fee